ecobee/swift-style-guide/README.md

 })
 ```

 * **3.8.5** Task closures should prefer to `await` funcs run on the main actor, rather than running the whole Task on the main actor.
+This allows us to add more code to the Task that we may not need to be done on the main actor.

 ```swift
 @MainActor